 Section 2.1. -- Purposes: The Corporation is organized and shall be operated exclusively to support the service, teaching and research mission and goals of the University of Florida and its J. Hillis

-Miller Health Center and the College of Dentistry, all as determined by The University of Florida Board of Trustees, and it shall be operated exclusively for charitable, scientific and educational purposes and not for pecuniary profit.
+Miller Health Center and the College of Dentistry, all as determined by The University of Florida Board of Trustees (“UFBOT”), and it shall be operated exclusively for charitable, scientific and educational purposes and not for pecuniary profit.

 Section 2.2. - Limitations on Actions: All the assets and earnings of the Corporation shall be used exclusively for the exempt purposes set forth herein, including the payment of expenses incidental thereto.
 No part of the net earnings shall inure to the benefit of any individual, and no part of its activities shall be for the carrying on of a program of propaganda or otherwise attempting to influence legislation or participate in any political campaign on behalf of any candidate for public office.
 The Corporation shall not carry on any activities not permitted to be carried on by an organization exempt from federal income taxation under Section 50l(c)(3) of the Internal Revenue Code of 1986 (or corresponding provisions of any subsequent revenue laws) or an organization, contributions to which are deductible under Section 170(c)(2) of the Internal Revenue Code of 1986 (or corresponding provisions of any subsequent revenue laws).
 The Corporation shall have no capital stock, pay no dividends, distribute no part of its net income to its members, directors or officers, and the private property of the subscribers, members, directors and officers shall not be liable for the debts of the Corporation.

-Notwithstanding anything contained herein to the contrary, the Corporation shall have neither the power nor the authority to take any action or do anything in violation of the Practice Plan or the Regulations of he University of Florida Board of Trustees and of the Florida Board of Governors, as amended from time to time.
+Notwithstanding anything contained herein to the contrary, the Corporation shall have neither the power nor the authority to take any action or do anything in violation of the Practice Plan or the Regulations of the University of Florida Board of Trustees and of the Florida Board of Governors, as amended from time to time, including the UFBOT Governance Enhancement Standards adopted on March 17, 2017 and any amendments thereto.

+.

 Section 2.3. - Dissolution:, Upon dissolution of the Corporation, all of its assets remaining after the payment of all costs and expenses of such dissolution shall be disbursed to the University of Florida Foundation, and for the benefit of the University of Florida College of Dentistry provided that it is exempt under Section 50l(c)(3) of the Internal Revenue Code of 1986 (or corresponding provisions of any subsequent revenue laws), for use only by the University of Florida College of Dentistry, preferably for its dental programs, or in the event that such organization is not in existence or not exempt under Section 50l(c)(3) of the Internal Revenue Code of 1986 (or corresponding provisions of any subsequent revenue laws), the remaining assets of the Corporation shall be distributed to such scientific, educational and charitable organizations ruled exempt by Internal Revenue Service under Section 50l(c)(3) and Section 170(c)(2) of the Internal Revenue Code of 1986 (or corresponding provision of any subsequent revenue laws), as may be selected by the last Board of Directors of the Corporation and none of the assets shall be distributed to any members, officers, or directors of the Corporation.